orsonteodoro/oiledmachine-overlay/README.md

 The policy for suspected analytics or session replay is "deny" build and install.

-It can be disabled using per-package USE flags or systemwide through make.conf.
+It can be enabled or disabled using per-package USE flags or systemwide through make.conf.
 Examples how to do this are shown below:

 ```
 # Contents of /etc/portage/env/ot-kernel.conf